 Now past the crux it was a relatively simple, but not trivial, climb up the summit block.
 This image, taken from Spiller, looks back on The Knife, West Babcock, Middle, just visible, and East (THW photo).

 We relaxed on top for the better part of an hour before descending the south ridge of Spiller.
+The rock is fractured and holds are unreliable.
 We made the mistake of leaving the ridge too soon on what appeared to be a use trail.
 That was a disaster, stranding us on resistant soil covered in gravel directly above a cliff.
 We clawed our way back to the ridge and continued down to the Spiller-Burwell saddle.
 The trip off the wide basin rim was endlessly tedious through broken rock.
 Following the central depression, we came to the top of a waterfall where we turned left and, in time, dropped back to the Boren Creek Road.
 This photo shows the crux from the upper basin.

 Flowers.
 I dutifully write down the names of blooming plants seen for the first time each summer.
 Today's list was surprisingly abundant: valeriana capitata and edulis, blue columbine, red columbine, star flowered false Solomon's seal, alpine kitten tails, phlox, alpine spring beauty, old man of the mountain, thimbleberry, strawberry, osha, corn husk lily, green gentian, king's crown, draba, Richardson's geranium, elderberry, dock, waterleaf, larkspur, woods' rose, purple vetch, fairy candelabra, meadow rue, raspberry, daisy fleabane, New Mexico groundsel, scorpion leaf, alpine groundsel, packera (formerly senecio), chokecherry, scarlet gilia, current, white peavine, Brandegee's clover, Jacob's ladder, mountain parsley, white and purple violets, chain pod, cow parsnip, and bluebells.